Arash84Prhsn/WaterSortGame/README.md

 > another thing to note is that the normal command functions, if executed properly, will call the addToActions() method and add the current action to the actions array.

-### Extra methods in CircularSinglyLinkedList.java
+### Extra methods in CircularSinglyLinkedList class
 Aside from the usual methods that you would expect to see in a linked list class, there are some extra ones that have been defined in order to assist the implementation of the methods inside WaterSortGame.java

 - `getItemAt(int index)` This method returns the item at the given index(Not the node but the item stored inside the node, index starts from 0.)